puppetlabs/puppetlabs-stdlib/README.markdown

   *Type*: statement

+#### `validate_bool`

-* `validate_bool`: Validate that all passed values are either true or false.
+Validate that all passed values are either true or false.
 Abort catalog compilation if any value fails this check.

   The following values will pass: